Last updated: January 31, 2024

-- Complete page 1 and the ownership information on page 2 according to the application instructions.
+- Complete page 1 and the ownership information on page 2 of the application form according to the application instructions.

 - On page 2, in answer to the following instruction: For all types of Resource, describe it and the history of its association or significance to the African American Civil Rights Movement in less than 1200 words, simply write “This property was a participating business in the Green Book.
 Historic significance is reflected in the Green Book Historic Context.”